nuejs/nue/packages/nuejs.org/docs/app-router.md

 # Application router
-In Nue, the application router—available at `/@nue/app-router.js`—is the backbone of single-page applications (SPAs).
+In Nue, the application router — available at `/@nue/app-router.js` — is the backbone of single-page applications (SPAs).
 It acts as a controller in the MVC pattern, managing state and URLs while coordinating the model and views.
 It tracks URL, session, and persistent data, keeping your app in sync with the browser.

 ## Usage
 Import and configure it: